francescolaffi/BP-Moderation/readme.txt

 == Moderator panel ==
-You can access the backend panel from the "Tools > Moderation" link in your Wordpress admin menu.
+You can access the backend panel from the "BP Moderation" link in your Wordpress admin menu.

 There are three tabs on the top: "contents", "users", "settings".